harikrishnan-kp/Learn-C/macros.md

 ﻿# **Macros and its types in C**
 - A macro is a piece of code in a C program that is replaced by the value of the macro.
 - Macro is defined by `#define` directive.
-Whenever a macro name is encountered by the compiler, it replaces the name with the definition of the macro.
+Whenever a macro name is encountered by the preprocessor, it replaces the name with the definition of the macro.
 - Macro definitions do not need a semi-colon termination.

 ```bash